-That is, the third derivative makes a jump when we move across $x_i$ , though (since the fourth derivative is zero), it doesn't matter which pair of points above and below $x_i$ we compare third derivatives at.
+That is, the third derivative makes a jump when we move across x_i , though (since the fourth derivative is zero), it doesn't matter which pair of points above and below x_i we compare third derivatives at.
 Integrating the equation again,

-$$\hat{m}''(u) - \hat{m}''(l) = (u - l) \frac{y_i - \hat{m}(x_i)}{n \lambda}$$ (8.32)
+$$\hat{m}''(u) - \hat{m}''(l) = (u - l)\frac{y_i - \hat{m}(x_i)}{n\lambda}$$ (8.42)

-Letting u and l approach $x_i$ from either side, so $u - l \rightarrow 0$ , we see that $\hat{m}''$ makes no jump at $x_i$ .
-Repeating this trick twice more, we conclude the same about $\hat{m}'$ and $\hat{m}$ itself.
-In other words, $\hat{m}$ must be continuous, with continuous first and second derivatives, and a third derivative that is constant on each $(x_i, x{i+1})$ interval.
-Since the fourth derivative is zero on those intervals (and undefined at the $x_i$ ), the function must be a piecewise cubic, with the piece boundaries at the $x_i$ , and continuity (up to the second derivative) across pieces.
+Letting u and l approach x_i from either side, so $u - l \rightarrow 0$, we see that \hat{m}'' makes no jump at x_i .
+Repeating this trick twice more, we conclude the same about \hat{m}' and \hat{m} itself.
+In other words, \hat{m} must be continuous, with continuous first and second derivatives, and a third derivative that is constant on each (x_i, x{i+1}) interval.
+Since the fourth derivative is zero on those intervals (and undefined at the x_i), the function must be a piecewise cubic, with the piece boundaries at the x_i , and continuity (up to the second derivative) across pieces.

-To see that the optimal function must be linear below $x_1$ and above $x_n$ , suppose that it wasn't.
+To see that the optimal function must be linear below x_1 and above x_n , suppose that it wasn't.
 Clearly, though, we could reduce the curvature as much as we want in those regions, without altering the value of the function at the boundary, or even its first derivative there.
-This would yield a better function, i.e., one with a lower value of $\mathcal{L}$ , since the MSE would be unchanged and the average curvature would be smaller.
+This would yield a better function, i.e., one with a lower value of \mathcal{L} , since the MSE would be unchanged and the average curvature would be smaller.
 Taking this to the limit, then, the function must be linear outside the observed data range.

-We have now shown that the optimal function $\hat{m}$ , if it exists, must have all the properties I claimed for it.
+We have now shown13 that the optimal function \hat{m} , if it exists, must have all the properties I claimed for it.
 We have not shown either that there is a solution, or that a solution is unique if it does exist.
 However, we can use the fact that solutions, if there are any, are piecewise cubics obeying continuity conditions to set up a system of equations to find their coefficients.
 In fact, we did so already in §8.3.1, where we saw it's a system of n independent linear equations in n unknowns.
 Such a thing does indeed have a unique solution, here Eq.
 8.19.

-Further Reading 8.7
+8.7 Further Reading

 There are good discussions of splines in Simonoff (1996, ch.
 5), Hastie et al. (2009, ch.
 5) and Wasserman (2006, §5.5).
 Wood (2006, ch.
-4) includes a thorough practical treatment of splines as a preparation for additive models (see Chapter 9 below) and generalized additive models (see Chapters 11-12).
-The classic reference, by one of the [[TODO: Mention alternative inventors of splines as a useful statistical tool, is Wahba (1990); it's great if you already of knot selection here?]] know what a Hilbert space is and how to navigate one.
+4) includes a thorough practical treatment of splines as a preparation for additive models (see Chapter 9 below) and generalized additive models (see Chapters 12-13).

+[[TODO: Mention alternative of knot selection here?]]